 Visitation Caregivers make social visits to the homebound and those in hospitals and nursing homes.

-The Canadian Food for Children ministry supprot the registered charity of the same name.
+The Canadian Food for Children ministry support the registered charity of the same name.
 Members collect donations each month which are taken to a warehouse in Toronto for shipment to hungry children around the world.
-Leader: Elaine Loxton

-Casserole Makers prepare and freeze casseroles each month for the hungry at the Good Shepherd Centre a recipe and pan is provided.
+Casserole Makers prepare casseroles each month for the hungry at the Good Shepherd Centre.
+A recipe and pan is provided.
 Leader: Eva Trace

 The Don Mills Community Food Bank is an outreach of the Christian churches of Don Mills, who operate a food bank at the local Anglican Church.
 The food bank is open on Tuesday and Saturday mornings.
 Volunteers are always welcome.
-Leader: Terry West
+Leader: Ann Fellin

 North York General Hospital Chaplaincy is supported by the friars at St. Bonaventure and the clergy of the other local Catholic parishes by being on-call for sacramental emergencies.
 In addition these parishes fund the employment of a Roman Catholic lay chaplain to meet the needs of our parishioners while in hospital.